Welcome to Nic's Fix!

 Dirty Bass (BAD)

-Flashing / Blinking Volume Lights and Boot Loops: $20 SW / $90 HW
+Flashing / Blinking Volume Lights, Boot Loops, Setup / Configuration Issues: $50 SW / $80 HW

-If your issue is software only, you have the option of getting your device restored and operational again with no other repairs / modification, and no warranty, for $20.
-You can either send the whole homepod in, or just the logic board, price doesn't change.
+If your issue is software only, you have the option of getting your HomePod restored and operational again with no other repairs / modifications, with a warranty for $50.

-If your issue is caused by hardware that needs to be repaired / replaced, and / or you also want maintenance done to your HomePod with a warranty, this runs $90 flat.
-Includes replacing diode that causes no power, and dc filters for death farts / bass issues!
+If your issue is caused by hardware that needs to be repaired / replaced, and / or you also want maintenance done to your HomePod to prevent common issues, this runs $80 flat.
+Includes replacing diode that causes no power, dc filters for death farts / bass issues, and foam subwoofer with rubber.

 Unfortunately there is usually no way to tell whether yours is hardware or software only without connecting to your pod via USB first.
 If you send your pod in for this repair, I'll check and let you decide whether you want to pursue hardware repairs or not first, unless you already wanted hardware maintenance.

 The software to restore homepods is FREE.
-I sell adapters at my Shop (email me for purchase), or you can try building your own.
-You can attempt it yourself.
+I sell adapters at my Shop (email me for purchase), or you can try building your own if you dare!
 More information in the blinking lights common issue section.

 Color Customization: $40

 Want me to color your white HomePod something else?
 Pick any color from Rit's "DyeMore for Synthetics" line and I'll get it done for you!
-Please add an extra 1-2 days for customization. $40 for just the mesh, or $50 if you also want the power cable and / or top also colored!
+Please add an extra 1-2 days for customization.
+The mesh, power cable, and top can all be colored.

 Photos and Do-it-Yourself info in the mesh section!